 For obvious reasons, food particles can easily get trapped around your brackets and wires and in between your teeth when you’re wearing braces.
 This is precisely why you must take extra effort to clean all surfaces of your teeth, all around your brackets and wires, and in between each tooth.

 - If any piece or part of your braces or orthodontic appliance is removable (such as rubber bands), take them out before brushing

 - To prevent damage to your brackets and wires, use a soft-bristle toothbrush

 - Don’t be too forceful while brushing – using a slow circular motion will allow your brush to effectively clean around your brackets

 - Use different angles with your toothbrush while brushing to maneuver the bristles behind the wire

-- Use the correct type of fluoride toothpaste – whitening paste is not recommended
+- Use the correct type of non-whitening fluoride toothpaste

 - If you have any questions or concerns, ask us for complete tooth brushing instructions